-Note that until further notice all gym and fitness establishment operations must be conducted outdoors.
+Until further notice all gym and fitness establishment operations must be conducted outdoors.
 Outdoor operations may be conducted under a canopy, or other sun shelter but only as long as the sides are not closed and there is sufficient outdoor air movement.
-Outdoor pools may remain open.
-Be reminded that all employees and patrons must wear a face covering at all times except for outdoor activities requiring heavy exertion.
-These activities will require at least 8 feet of distancing from others.
+Outdoor pools may remain open provided that they may only be used for regulated lap swimming (one swimmer per lane).
+Be reminded that all employees and patrons must wear a face covering at all times except when swimming.

 Outdoor hot tubs can open only for use by household groups or in cases where six feet of distancing can be maintained.
-Indoor pools, hot tubs, saunas, and steam rooms must remain closed
+Indoor pools, hot tubs, saunas, and steam rooms must remain closed.